-The findings presented in this report are from the focus groups, youth surveys, youth leadership surveys, and vocations and formation leaders.
+ONLY.
+These are from the focus groups, youth surveys, youth leadership surveys, and leaders of the Holy Cross seminary as indicated throughout.
 Focus groups and the Youth survey were analysed by Dr Ann-Marie Kennedy.
 A mixture of regression, manova and frequency statistics were used to analyse the surveys.
 Thematic analysis was used to analyse the focus groups and qualitative data.
 Youth leadership surveys were evaluated and summarised by a team of Church Youth Leaders.
 Where a specific question was not answered in a survey, that question was not included in the analysis.
 Outliers were also removed for statistical purposes where necessary.
-While the majority of respondents were Catholic, representatives from all other religions and those with no religious affiliation also took part.
-In order to gain their view on all areas, as instructed, every youth participant was provided with the same questions.
-At times this may have lowered the mean scores for some questions.